 Umaibo: What is the Mentai Flavor?

-The Japanese puffed corn snack is shaped like a cylindrical tube and is well-known for its rich variety of unique flavors many of which in fact can’t be seen in countries other than Japan.
+The snack sold by Yaokin, shaped like a cylindrical tube, is known for its unique flavors, including Mentai, many of which are unavailable in other countries.

-Another appealing point of Umaibo is the low price of 10 yen (about 0.1 USD), which hasn’t changed since the first release in 1979.
+Another strength of Umaibo is the price of 10 yen (about 0.1 USD), which has never changed since its first release in 1979.

 Umaibo Mentai (うまい棒 めんたい)

-And today, I picked up a popular flavor of Umaibo, “Mentai (めんたい)” first introduced in 1982.
-It is one of the best and most loved flavors of Umaibo, and in popularity contests, the Mentai flavor is every time ranked high.
+It is one of the best and most loved flavors of Umaibo, and in popularity contests, this one every time gets a high ranking.

 What is the Mentai Flavor?